Farama-Foundation/Minigrid/README.md

 By default, sparse rewards for reaching a goal square are provided, but you can define your own reward function by creating a class derived from MiniGridEnv.
-Extending the environment with new object types or action should be very easy very easy.
+Extending the environment with new object types or action should be very easy.
 If you wish to do this, you should take a look at the [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py) source file.